Manuscript Preparation Guidelines

 Abstract

 The abstract should briefly summarise the paper’s main objectives if they are not specified in the title.
 It constitutes the method and methodology.
-They are described in case of novelty or if they are of the paper under consideration interest.
+They are described in case of novelty or if they are of the article under consideration interest.
 The results involve some new long-term results and data, important discoveries, and conclusions refuting the conventional theories are preferable, and, in author’s opinion, the data is of practical value.
 The conclusions may include recommendations, assessments, suggestions, and assumptions described in the article.
-The abstract should be a separate readable document that will give the reader a comprehensive understanding of the paper.
-The abstract should also be limited to 300 words or less.
+The abstract should be a separate readable document that will give the reader a comprehensive understanding of the article.
+The abstract should also be limited to 280 words or less.

 Keywords